jspsych/jspsych-contrib/packages/plugin-image-array-keyboard-response/readme.md

 ## Author / Citation

-This plugin was created by the [Autonomous Empirical Research Group](https://musslick.github.io/AER_website) (developer: [Younes Strittmatter](https://github.com/younesStrittmatter), PI: [Sebastian Musslick](https://smusslick.com)) in collaboration with the [Center for Computation and Visualization](https://ccv.brown.edu) at Brown University.
+This plugin was created by the [Autonomous Empirical Research Group](https://musslick.github.io/AER_website) (developer: [Younes Strittmatter](https://github.com/younesStrittmatter), PI: [Sebastian Musslick](https://smusslick.com).
 This research program is supported by Schmidt Science Fellows, in partnership with the Rhodes Trust, as well as the Carney BRAINSTORM program at Brown University.